fkeidel/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
-This is better than the accuray on the test set.
+This is better than the accuracy on the test set.

 Detected road signs:
 1. No entry